yairm210/Unciv/Uniques.md

 "Can attack submarines"

-"Can carry [amount] [unitFilter] units" - only Air & Missile units can be carried
+"Can carry [amount] [unitFilter] units" - Currently, only Air & Missile units can be carried

-"Can carry [amount] extra [unitFilter] units" - only Air & Missile units can be carried
+"Can carry [amount] extra [unitFilter] units" - Currently, only Air & Missile units can be carried

+"Cannot be carried by [unitFilter] units" - Currently, only Air & Missile units can be carried, and only Carrier units can carry them

 "Invisible to others"